 Our second day in Bhutan began with breakfast at the hotel and a drive up the mountainside near Thimphu.
 Fin was taking us to see Bhutan’s sitting Buddha — what will soon be the largest sitting Buddha in the world at nearly 170 feet tall.
 Bhutan is so small, and yet this Buddha is SO big — facing east, overlooking the valley and enormous in scale as you begin to approach it.
 The mountainside has been carved away and flattened out, with a massive expanse of concrete where the Buddha sits at the west side.
 The Buddha emanates good energy and happiness to everything in the vicinity.

 Construction of the sitting Buddha is an exercise in international cooperation — funded by a Singaporean, constructed by Indians, with metal work completed by Chinese and land supplied by Bhutan.
 The project was started about six years ago and is nearing completion, although quite a bit later than expected.
-The Buddha was created in China and shipped to Bhutan in pieces, where it has been welded together on site.
+The Buddha was created in China and shipped in pieces to Bhutan, where it has been welded together on site.

 The cone-shaped third eye at the forehead is five feet across and encrusted with diamonds.
 The hair is deep sapphire blue, the face with well-defined features and a gaze that looks past you toward the edge of the mountain.
 In the Bhutanese sun, the entire Buddha glows brightly against the sky.

 From the site of the sitting Buddha there’s a terrific view of Thimphu, the capital of Bhutan.
-From here, we were headed across town to the hillside on the north side of the city to do a morning hike at Sangaygang.
+From here, we headed across town to the hillside on the north side of the city for a morning hike at Sangaygang.

 The current king’s residence, Samtenling Palace, isn’t far from here — we were able to get a glimpse through the trees.
 According to Fin, the fourth and former king (Jigme Singye Wangchuck or K4, as he’s known) is 57 years old and enjoys mountain biking on this trail.
 No wonder — it’s great single track with wide open views of the valley.
 Bhutan definitely has the terrain to become a world-class mountain biking destination of the future.